State Acres for Wildlife Enhancement (SAFE) in McLean County

 Wildlife Habitat (CP-4D)

-- Native grass plantings that may include tree & shrub plantings, wildlife food plots, and cool season plantings
+- Native grass plantings that may include tree & shrub plantings, wildlife food plots.

 Other potential practices include:

-- CP1 Introduced Grasses and Legumes, CP2 Native Grasses, CP12 Wildlife Food Plot
+- CP2 Native Grasses, CP12 Wildlife Food Plot (10% of the total acres, not to exceed 5 acres)

 Land and Landowner Eligibility